Best Crypto Exchanges in Europe 2026: A Complete Guide

 The European crypto exchange market in 2026 is mature, regulated, and competitive.
 You have excellent options regardless of your priorities.

 For most Dutch investors: Start with Finst or Bitvavo for iDEAL support, AFM regulation, and competitive fees.
-Use Kraken as a secondary platform for larger holdings where security is paramount.

 For beginners: Bitpanda offers the gentlest learning curve, but switch to Pro trading as soon as you’re comfortable to avoid the 1.49% standard fees.